MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ### Control file exposure

-- For example, if you labeled the document below with an Azure Information Protection classification label:
+- For example, if you labeled the document below with an Microsoft Information Protection sensitivity label:

     ![sample Azure Information Protection screen.](media/azip-screen.png)